mr-nobody2003/cml-agriculture-platform/README.md

-# CML AGIRCULTURE PLATFORM 🌾
+# 🌾 CML Agriculture Platform

 A comprehensive digital platform for farmers, NGOs, and agri-organizations in Assam that provides personalized weather alerts, data-driven recommendations, and centralized farmer data management.